zhenyuanlu/zhenyuanlu.github.io/_courses/ie6600_bos_fa21.md

 Plagiarism, cheating, and any form of unauthorized collaboration will not be tolerated and will be handled in accordance with University policies described in the Student Handbook.
 For additional information on Northeastern University’s [Academic Integrity Policy](http://www.northeastern.edu/osccr/academic-integrity-policy/){:target="\_blank"}

+Northeastern University strictly prohibits discrimination or harassment on the basis of race, color, religion, religious creed, genetic information, sex, gender identity, sexual orientation, age, national origin, ancestry, veteran, or disability status.
+Please review [Northeastern’s Title IX policy](https://www.northeastern.edu/ouec/){:target="\_blank"}, which protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity.
+Faculty members are required to report all allegations of sex/gender-based discrimination to the Title IX coordinator.

+**Please be kind and respectful to your fellow students regardless of identity or background.
+Students are expected to respect and use other students’ names and pronouns**

+***

+### COVID-19

+All students, faculty, staff, and vendors across Northeastern’s network of global campuses will be required to wear masks indoors.
+Northeastern’s indoor mask mandate will take effect on Friday, August 27 on the Boston campus.
+Each campus will continue to stay aligned with local guidance, and all campuses will resume indoor mask wearing no later than September 6.

+Also, feel free to check out the latest on-campus COVID policy, please revew [ University MessagesCOVID-19 FALL DEADLINES AND CHECKLIST](https://news.northeastern.edu/coronavirus/university-messages/covid-19-fall-deadlines-and-checklist/)

 ***

 ### Accommodations for Students with Disabilities